Does NordVPN work in China?

 Second, NordVPN offers “obfuscated servers.”
 These are specially designed for use in countries with heavily-restricted internet access.
 NordVPN is understandably hesitant to explain how these servers bypass state-imposed restrictions.
-However, it likely involves disguising a user’s traffic to more closely resemble regular HTTPS activity.
+However, it likely involves disguising a user’s internet traffic to more closely resemble regular HTTPS activity.
 Just changing your IP address is not enough in China.

 How to use NordVPN in China

 The main NordVPN website is currently unavailable in China.
 Customer support can direct you to a working mirror site (which is just a copy of the main website, accessible from a different URL).
 It’s worth noting, however, that these can be taken offline at a moment’s notice, so the best course of action is to register and install NordVPN before you arrive in China.

 iOS users can still use the service in China by manually setting up an IKEv2 connection but the easiest way to get connected on Windows, Linux, MacOS, and Android is to use an obfuscated server.
 To enable these, open your NordVPN app and click the Settings option in the top-left.

 Next, scroll to the bottom of the list and click Show advanced settings.
 You’ll see a warning, but just click on the I know what I am doing button.
 Now, find Obfuscated Servers in the list and click the toggle button to enable them.